SubZtep/web-words/docs/index.md

 (—(‒\_(-_-)\_‒)—)

 This plugin manages to access to this list.
-When you open a webpage, it tries to [detect its language](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/detectLanguage).
-If success and found word(s) from the dictionary translate them.
-At least try, the plugin is **beta** and under development, you are more than welcome to [report any issue](https://github.com/SubZtep/web-words/issues).
+When you open a webpage, [detect the language](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/detectLanguage) and search for word matches with your dictionary.
+If success translate them and display on a popup.
+At least try, the plugin is **beta** and under development, you are more than welcome to [report any issue](https://github.com/SubZtep/web-words/issues) and contribute.

-You will need to update the local dictionary manually.
+Don't forget to update your local dictionary manually.
 Click the icon on the _browser action bar_ and press the button.

 []